hoytech/quadrable/README.md

     else if WitnessEmpty
       [32 byte keyHash]

 * A varint is a BER (Binary Encoded Representation) "variable length integer".
-Specifically, it is in base 128 with the most significant digit first using the fewest possible digits, and with the most significant bit set on all but the last digit.
+Specifically, it is the base 128 integer with the fewest possible digits, most significant digit first, with the most significant bit set on all but the last digit.
 * The strand types are as follows:
   * `0`: Leaf (chosen to be 0 since this is probably the most common, and 0 bytes are cheaper in Ethereum calldata)
   * `1`: Invalid